Kelly's Directory 1903

 - Carrol Edward, The Chestnuts

-- Craig Mrs. Dogsthorpe grange
+- Craig Mrs. Dogsthorpe Grange

 - Higgins Mrs. The Cedars